Transformation as a

 - Complete transition of UHN Digital

-- Design UHN’s approach to governing investment in information technologies
+- Design UHN’s approach to governing investment in digital technologies

 - Complete activities to build the UHN Digital team that began in Year 1 of the IT Transformation